When I don’t feel like I’m making sufficient progress at work, I have a favorite technique: asking “What would finishing this today look like?”

 Before that, I need to finish the feature.
 This is where I’m stuck!
 To be easy, I’d need to:

 Visualizing this gives me a concrete checklist.
-It helps me to be proactive, over-communicate, sidestep middlemen, do things right the first time, abandon busywork, move fast, and possibly break things.
+It helps me to be proactive, over-communicate, sidestep middlemen, do things right the first time, abandon busywork, and move fast.
 Which is how I always want to work.
-I just needed a reset.

 Reversing the Problem With Inverted Thinking

 Another version of backward-planning is inverted thinking.
-With inverted thinking, you think from a position of failure.
-For a day of challenging work, I might ask: “It’s the end of the day and I didn’t ship.
+With inverted thinking, you think ahead about a day of challenging work, imagining that you failed.
+“It’s now the end of the day and I didn’t ship.
 What happened?”

 Some possible answers: